NSS-SE-Jumpstart/curriculum/parts/part1/classroom/clothesline.md

 > **NOTE:** This is a good time to remind you that you can run your program whenever you think it would be helpful.
 You don't have to wait until the end of a phase.

 Next, move your code into a `main` function.
-We'll be adding several functions as we continue to build Clothesline, but for now we only need one.
+You'll be adding several functions as you continue to build Clothesline, but for now you only need one.
 Create a function called `main` and move your code into it.
 Don't forget to indent the code inside the new function.

 If you run the program now, with the code all neatly nestled inside the `main` function, you might be surprised to find that nothing happens.
 Why?
 Well, recall that a function will only run when it's _called_.
-So in order to make our code run we need to add a line that calls the `main()` function.
+So in order to make your code run you need to add a line that calls the `main()` function.
 Add this code to the bottom of the file.

 After you complete the changes, you're `clothesline.py` file should look something like this: